marius-wieschollek/passwords-webextension/Contributing.md

 ### Debugging
 ##### In Firefox
 1. Open "about:debugging"
+2. Enable "Activate debugging of extensions"
-2. Scroll to "Nextcloud Passwords" and click on "Debug"
+3. Scroll to "Nextcloud Passwords" and click on "Debug"
-3. Confirm the debugging request
+4. Confirm the debugging request

 ##### In Chromium
 1. Open "chrome://extensions/"